Work C.1.18

 Taḥrīr al-Majisṭī

-Origin: While the original of al‐Ṭūsī’s Taḥrīr al-Majisṭī may be lost, there are numerous manuscripts that claim to be based either on the autograph or on an early copy made by Quṭb al-Dīn al-Shīrāzī.
-A codex of the Taḥrīr said to be in the handwriting of al‐Ṭūsī himself was in the possession of Shaykh ʿAbd al-Ḥusayn al-Tehrānī (d.
+While no autograph copy of the Taḥrīr appears to have survived, there are numerous manuscripts that claim to be based either on an autograph or on an early copy made by Quṭb al-Dīn al-Shīrāzī.
+A codex of the Taḥrīr said to be in the handwriting of al‐Ṭūsī himself was in the possession of Shaykh ʿAbd al-Ḥusayn al-Tihrānī (d.
 1285/1868-9) and apparently later found a new owner in Europe (see Ansari, p.
-25 and Āghā-Bozorg Tehrānī).
-Al-Shīrāzī produced one copy from al‐Ṭūsī’s 644/1247 autograph before 678/1279; this copy is lost but was transmitted through students of al-Shīrāzī in the manuscripts Paris, BnF, ar.
-2485 and Cairo, Dār al-kutub, K 3822.
-Further copies by his students, preserved in Istanbul, Süleymaniye, Ayasofya 2583 and Dublin, Chester Beatty, Ar.
+25, and Dharīʿa).
+Al-Shīrāzī produced a copy from al‐Ṭūsī’s 644/1247 autograph before 678/1279; this copy is lost but was transmitted through students of al-Shīrāzī in the manuscripts Paris, BnF, ar.
+2485 and Cairo, Dār al-kutub, K (falak) 3822.
+Further copies by his students, preserved in MSS Istanbul, Süleymaniye, Ayasofya 2583 and Dublin, Chester Beatty, Ar.
 3637, may be based on the same exemplar (on early copies related to the autograph and to al-Shīrāzī, see also Parra, pp. 311–312).
-A note dated Shaʿbān 684/October 1285 by Quṭb al-Dīn al-Shīrāzī’s hand is preserved on the title page of Istanbul, Nuruosmaniye, 2941 (f.
-1r; cf. Fateme Savadi, The Historical and Cosmographical Context of Hayʾat al-arḍ with a Focus on Quṭb al-Dīn Shīrāzī’s Nihāyat al-Idrāk, PhD dissertation, McGill University, 2018, p.
-22 and n.
-63, and al-Shīrāzī’s hand in Istanbul, Topkapı, Ahmet III 3455 as well as his reading certificate on the title page of Millet, Feyzullah Paşa 300); Quṭb al-Dīn states that he requested a copy of the Taḥrīr for the library of a certain Jamāl al-Dīn, but excuses himself for not having enough time to collate and correct it thoroughly.
-Only in some extant manuscripts from the 13th century, the Taḥrīr is transmitted together with al-Ṭūsī’s Mutawassiṭāt, his collection of revised treatises to be studied between Euclid’s Elements and Ptolemy’s Almagest, which was likewise repeatedly copied in the Maragha environment; see Istanbul, Topkapı, Ahmet III 3453, Tehran, Sipahsālār, 4727, Mashhad, Āstān-i Quds, 5456, and Tehran University, microfilm 2885.
+Al-Shīrāzī’s significant role in the transmission of al-Ṭūsī’s Taḥrīr is also evident from a note by his hand dated late Shaʿbān 684/October 1285 (MS Istanbul, Nuruosmaniye, 2941, f.
+1r) in which he mentions having arranged for a copy of the Taḥrīr to be made for the library of a certain Jamāl al-Dīn but expresses regret for lacking the time to thoroughly review and correct it.

-In the preface of the Tahṛiṛ, al-Ṭūsī states that the work is intended for himself as well as his students, and should be considered as a reference work for scholars who come together to discuss its problems.
-He formulates the aims of his work as follows: to simplify difficult passages, to offer solutions for problems (ḥall ishkāl) and to include what the moderns (al-muḥdathūn) invented or what was adopted by later astronomers (al-mutaʾakhkhirūn) in order to make Ptolemy’s theorems more elegant; in doing so he puts an emphasis on brevity and conciseness.
-He finally advises his readers to correct any mistakes they may find in his recension (see Saliba, pp. 5–6 for a translation of parts of the preface).
+In the preface, al-Ṭūsī states that the work is intended for himself as well as his students, and should be considered as a reference work for scholars who come together to discuss its problems.
+As he formulates it himself, his aim is to simplify difficult passages, to offer solutions for problems (ḥall ashkāl) and to include what the moderns (al-muḥdathūn) invented or what was adopted by later astronomers (al-mutaʾakhkhirūn) in order to make Ptolemy’s theorems more elegant; in doing so he puts an emphasis on brevity and conciseness.
+He finally advises his readers to correct any mistakes they may find (see Saliba, pp. 5–6, for a translation of parts of the preface).

-On the basis of a comparison of various text versions and commentaries, al-Ṭūsī rephrases, corrects, and updates Ptolemy’s text, sometimes omitting or adding a paragraph, diagram or table.
-Thus he includes, for example, a sine table and a tangent table in addition to Ptolemy’s table of chords and converts dates from the Almagest to the Yazdigird epoch (see further Saliba, pp. 7–10).
+On the basis of a comparison of the various text versions and commentaries available to him, al-Ṭūsī rephrases, corrects, and updates Ptolemy’s text, sometimes omitting or adding a paragraph, diagram or table.
+He includes, for example, a sine table and a tangent table in addition to Ptolemy’s table of chords and converts dates from the Almagest to the Yazdigird epoch (see further Saliba, pp. 7–10).
 Al-Ṭūsī claims to have distinguished in colour the lines and lettering for diagrams which he added, thus emphasising his deviations from Ptolemy.
-This can still be witnessed in the early manuscript tradition: diagrams copied from the Isḥāq-Thābit version of the Almagest are presented with red lines and geometrical points in black, whereas the diagrams taken from other versions have black lines and red lettering.
+This can still be witnessed in the early manuscript tradition: diagrams copied from the Isḥāq-Thābit translation are presented with red lines and black geometrical points, whereas the diagrams taken from other versions, e.g., Thābit’s, have black lines and red lettering.

 Glosses: A set of marginal annotations that has survived in many of the early copies appears to stem from al-Ṭūsī himself or from the scholastic environment of the Maragha observatory.
 The glosses are typically introduced with ‘ḥāshiya’ in red ink and refer to Almagest versions by Thābit (‘nuskhat Thābit’) and al-Ḥajjāj (‘nuskhat al-Ḥajjāj’) as well as to a Syriac and a Greek copy.
-This set of marginalia also reflects material from various other sources, such as Theodosius’s Spherics, an unspecified work by Eratosthenes, an autograph by Abū Rayḥān (al-Bīrūnī), and al-Nayrīzī’s apparently lost Almagest commentary.
+This set of marginalia also reflects material from various other sources, such as Theodosius’ Spherics, an unspecified work by Eratosthenes, an autograph by Abū Rayḥān (al-Bīrūnī), and al-Nayrīzī’s apparently lost Almagest commentary.
 Al-Birjandī believed that the annotations marked ‘ḥāshiya’ stem from al-Ṭūsī, which ultimately led to their partial inclusion in the main text of his supercommentary Sharḥ Taḥrīr al-Majisṭī (C.1.42).
-Some of the glosses furthermore found their way in a supercommentary by Qāḍī Zādah al-Rūmī (C.1.39).
+Some of the glosses furthermore found their way in a supercommentary by Qāḍī-Zāda al-Rūmī (C.1.39).

-Text: [ Istanbul, Nuruosmaniye, 2941]
+Text: [Istanbul, Nuruosmaniye, 2941]

 [